Skip to contents

 Ordination Plots

 Statistics for ordination plots are the most straight-forward.
-Set a categorical metadata field to the color.by parameter to test whether inter-sample distances are correlated with that variable.
+Set a categorical metadata field to the stat.by parameter to test whether inter-sample distances are correlated with that variable.

 p <- bdiv_ord_plot(